WLHS-Computer-Programming2/Unit-8/Lesson-2/Unit8HW2.md

 print(sum)
 >>> 13/15
 ```
 Notice it prints outs nicely as a string, not a float.
-Include 3 test cases for each operation and use assert to make sure they pass.
+Include 3 test cases for each operation and try using assert to make sure they pass.
+This is optional, but give it a try to see how it works.
 For example,

 ```
 f1 = Fraction(1,5)
 f2 = Fraction(2,3)
+try:
     assert(f1+f2 == Fraction(13,15))
+except AssertionError
+    print("Assertion Error")
 ```